ranja-sarkar/ranja-sarkar.github.io/_posts/2026-03-27-meet-your-AI-partners.md

 The strategist doesn't try to solve a massive problem all at once.
 Instead, it uses decomposes the task.
 These systems break high-level, complex objectives into smaller, actionable sub-goals.
 What truly sets these systems apart is that they establish a sequence of learning and actions.
 Through trial and error, they determine the best order of operations to reach a goal.

 They are also masters of recalibration.
 If the system hits an obstacle or environment changes (like a sudden road closure in a traffic management scenario), it fails but analyzes the new situation, and chooses the next best action to keep moving toward the objective.
-By learning through a sequence of actions, the goal-driven systems establish a successful path to achieve difficult, large-scale goals that would be impossible for humans to coordinate manually.
+By learning through a sequence of actions, the goal-driven systems establish a successful path to achieve big, difficult goals that would be impossible for humans to coordinate manually.

 # Navigating the AI Landscape